 They in turn could tell you how social scientists have found that multiculturalism undermines trust in a society, how failure to integrate leads to ghettoisation, how successful integration erodes diversity, thus requiring ever more not-integrated immigrants to maintain the diversity.
 They could tell you how silly it is to import large numbers of low-IQ, low-skilled people just when automation is rendering such workers redundant.
-They could explain to you how some people find it refreshing change that America now has a president who talks (a little more) honestly about the link between Islamism and terrorism, a president who doesn’t pander quite so much to race hustlers like Al Sharpton and Black Lives Matter activists.
+They could explain to you how some people find it a refreshing change that America now has a president, Donald Trump, who talks more honestly about the link between Islamism and terrorism, a president who doesn’t pander to race hustlers like Al Sharpton and Black Lives Matter activists.

 The Unrecorded Man